Necrotic Guardian – Necromancer healing guide (Scalebreaker updated)

 - Necrotic Potency allows you to consume corpses to generate 6 ultimate.
 It is a really strong ability on trash.
-In boss fights, you may replace it with Bone Shield, Shadow Silk or any other ability that may suit your group better.
+In boss fights, this is a flex spot.

 - Ultimate: Glacial Colossus.
 Applies major vulnerability for 5s in a 8m-radius AoE.
 This necromancer unique debuff is really strong.
 Assuming that the +10% stat increase from warhorn doesn’t fall off, an additional proc of major vulnerability means more damage than an extra proc of major force.
 If your group cannot keep this stat buff on, use Aggressive Horn.
 In 4-man content, this ultimate is particularly interesting as it also deals quite a lot of dps.

 Other useful skills

 - Efficient Purge, Bone Surge, Shadow Silk, and Mystic or Stalwart Guard should be leveled up and ready to use, depending on the content.

 - Skeletal Arcanist deals nice AoE damage and procs our Undead Confederate passive.
 I like to use it on trash fights instead of Spirit Guardian.

 - Expunge and Modify is a self-cleansing ability that also reduces the cost of all your abilities by 3%.
 Slot it on your front bar if you have a free slot.

 - Degeneration, Soul Splitting Trap, Scalding Rune and Destructive Reach should be used if you are using Z’en’s redress.